courtois-neuromod/cneuromod_extract_tseries/docs/running.rst

 The **default output directory** (``../output``) is specified as ``output_dir`` in ``cneuromod_extract_tseries/timeseries/config/base.yaml``.

-If needed, this default can simply be overriden at the command line when launching the code.
+If needed, this default can be overriden at the command line when launching the code.
 ::
     python run.py dataset=friends parcellation=mist444 output_dir=/home/user/project/results/my_analysis